brandonschabell/daskeyboard-applet-circleci/README_END_USER.md

 ## Example

-The F3 key in the image below is green because the build of the repo `event-recommendation` has passed.
+The "C" key in the image below is green because the build of the repo `event-recommendation` has passed.
 ![CircleCI on a Das Keybaord Q](assets/image.png "Das Keyboard CircleCI applet")